AstunTechnology/NRW_FishMapMon/readme.md

     pybabel compile -f -d translations

-## WebServices

-FishMap is expected to be run as two services behind a single front-end web server.

-### Web server
-**Nginx** (sample config supplied) or similar.
-This is used to pass on dynamic requests to the two services and to serve static files.

-*TODO*: Sample config update to serve static files.

-### Webapp service
-A **Flask** application listening to port 5000, spawned by a WSGI server like Gunicorn.

-Can be started manually for development purposes.

-*TODO*: Sample config for Gunicorn

-### Geodata service
-Ultimately this is Mapserver, but runs behind MapProxy to provide layer security.

-*TODO*: Replace **lighttpd** config with MapProxy.

-### MapServer

-#### Paths

-Mapfiles: [project_root]/config/mapserver

-Basemap data: [project_root]/data/BaseMapping

 #### Custom parameters

 For requests made to show impact of project area selection the following custom parameters are used: